OISF/suricata/doc/userguide/upgrade.rst

   from unbounded to 2048.
 Configuration options, ``max-tx``, ``max-points``, and ``max-objects`` have been added for users who may need to change these defaults.
+- In DPDK capture mode, management threads need to be explicitly defined and they cannot overlap with worker CPU affinity.
+Previously, Suricata only warned if overlap was present.
+- DPDK EAL lcore arguments cannot be used.
+Suricata now manages the lcore assignments itself based on the CPU affinity configuration.

 Upgrading to 8.0.1
 ------------------